Is there a cost to not having health insurance — and how can you find an affordable plan?

 Finding an affordable health insurance plan with Geisinger Health Plan

-With 15 different plans ranging from individual to family coverage, and income-based plans including Children's Health Insurance Program (CHIP) and GHP Family (our Medicaid plan), Geisinger Health Plan offers many insurance options.
+With several plans ranging from individual to family coverage, and income-based plans including Children's Health Insurance Program (CHIP) and GHP Family (our Medicaid plan), Geisinger Health Plan offers many insurance options.

 “For many households, advance tax credits and subsidies are available to help pay for individual health insurance, too,” says Columbo.